 The minimum driving age in Iceland is 17 years.
 Icelanders have to complete extensive theoretical training before they are able to obtain a learner’s practice permit.
 For foreigners, if you want to drive here you must have a valid license in your country of residence, but not all licenses are accepted here; I will explain this later.
 Regarding the driving age of 17, that only applies if you are driving your own car here.

 If you are renting a car in Iceland, all rental companies will require you to be at least 20 years of age and have held a driving license for at least 12 months.
-This is for small, compact cars, but the age for renting large 4x4 vehicles for 5+ passengers raises to 23.
+This is for small, compact cars, but the age for renting minivans and large vehicles for 5+ passengers raises to 23.
 This is worth keeping in mind as there are some places in the country where you can only access with a 4x4 vehicle.
 If you are under 25 and renting a car, you may have to pay an additional young driver charge.
 Contact your rental company for information about this.

 Yes, you can.
 Foreign driving licenses are valid here so long as they meet certain requirements.
 The license, if not in English or Icelandic, must be written in Latin characters.
 That means that licenses written in Arabic or Japanese are not valid.
 The driving license must also have a license number and a photo of the driver.
 It must have an issue date and expiry date and have been held for at least one year.
 If your license does not meet these requirements, you will have to apply for an international driving permit.

 To rent a car in Iceland, you must also have a valid credit card.
 This is so that the rental company can charge you if any damage occurs to the vehicle while it’s under your care.
 Bring ID when you collect the car too; a passport will suffice.